dznym/Projet_node_CDOF5_Yannis_Guilherme_Dany_Noufel/README.md

 As an advanced feature we uploaded the website on the web to make a first step in real web development.
 We used netlify for frontend and render for backend.

-There is a presentation video that is running on netlify
+There is a presentation video that is running on netlify (video_presentation.mov)

 #### Individual work